digital-wolf-farm/html-css-style-guide/style/styleguide.md

             font-size: 12px;
         }
         ```
-    * There is no rules defined about nesting selectors in pure CSS - rule NOT USED: `"selector-nested-pattern": ""`.
+    * There is no rules defined about nesting selectors in pure CSS.

+        Rule NOT USED:
+        ```json
+        "selector-nested-pattern": "",
+        ```

 3. Selector specifity
     * Max value of specifity is not defined.
 It's up to a developer to create selectors that have specifity big enough to apply style to picked element and not too big to apply modification without `!important` or creating unnecessarily specified.
-Specifity is limited by rules provided in next points - rule NOT USED: `"selector-max-specificity": "1, 1, 1"`.
+Specifity is limited by rules provided in next points.

+        Rule NOT USED:
+        ```json
+        "selector-max-specificity": "1, 1, 1",
+        ```

     * Max number of universal (`*`) and ID selectors in a selector equals to 1.
-Universal selector lower performance of CSS, while ID selectors should be used rarely - rules:
+Universal selector lower performance of CSS, while ID selectors should be used rarely.

-    `"selector-max-id": 1`
-    `"selector-max-universal": 1`.
+        Rules:
+        ```json
+        "selector-max-id": 1,
+        "selector-max-universal": 1,
+        ```

-    * Max number of of attribute selectors or pseudo-classes is limited to 2 as properly added classes to elements within modular components resolve problems with selecting desired elements - rules:
+    * Max number of of attribute selectors or pseudo-classes is limited to 2 as properly added classes to elements within modular components resolve problems with selecting desired elements.

-    `"selector-max-attribute": 2`
-    `"selector-max-pseudo-class": 2`.
+        Rules:
+        ```json
+        "selector-max-attribute": 2,
+        "selector-max-pseudo-class": 2,
+        ```

     * Selectors required for maintanable and scalable template shouldn't be to long.
 4 elements long selectors is enough.
 It could contain elements listed in previous points or be builed from only type selectors or classes.
-4 elements long selector means that only 3 combinators are allowed - rules:
+4 elements long selector means that only 3 combinators are allowed.

-    `"selector-max-combinators": 3`
-    `"selector-max-class": 4`
-    `"selector-max-compound-selectors": 4`
-    `"selector-max-type": 4`
+        Rules:
+        ```json
+        "selector-max-combinators": 3,
+        "selector-max-class": 4,
+        "selector-max-compound-selectors": 4,
+        "selector-max-type": 4,
+        ```

 4. Attribute selectors
     * There is no black- or whitelist of attributes' operators defined.
-All provided by CSS are allowed - rules NOT USED:
+All provided by CSS are allowed.

-    `"selector-attribute-operator-allowed-list": []`
-    `"selector-attribute-operator-disallowed-list": []`.
+        Rules NOT USED:
+        ```json
+        "selector-attribute-operator-allowed-list": [],
+        "selector-attribute-operator-disallowed-list": [],
+        ```

-    * Attribute selector should be placed in square brackets without any whitespace inside them and attribute value shoud be wrpeed with quotes - rules:
+    * Attribute selector should be placed in square brackets without any whitespace inside them and attribute value shoud be wrpeed with quotes.
-    `"selector-attribute-brackets-space-inside": "never"`
-    `"selector-attribute-operator-space-after": "never"`
-    `"selector-attribute-operator-space-before": "never"`
-    `"selector-attribute-quotes": "always"`.

-        Example
+        Rules:
+        ```json
+        "selector-attribute-brackets-space-inside": "never",
+        "selector-attribute-operator-space-after": "never",
+        "selector-attribute-operator-space-before": "never",
+        "selector-attribute-quotes": "always",
+        ```

+        Example:
         ```css
         input[type="text"] {
             padding: 0 0.5em;
         }
         ```
-    * As attribute selectors cannot be taken classes and ids names - rule: `"selector-attribute-name-disallowed-list": ["class", "id"]`.
+    * As attribute selectors cannot be taken classes and ids names.

+        Rule:
+        ```json
+        "selector-attribute-name-disallowed-list": ["class", "id"],
+        ```

 5. Pseudo-classes and pseudo-elements
     * There is no black- or whitelist of pseudo-classes and psuedo-elements defined.
-All provided by CSS are allowed - rules NOT USED:
+All provided by CSS are allowed.

-    `"selector-pseudo-class-allowed-list": []`
-    `"selector-pseudo-class-disallowed-list": []`
-    `"selector-pseudo-element-allowed-list": []`
-    `"selector-pseudo-element-disallowed-list": []`.
+        Rules NOT USED:
+        ```json
+        "selector-pseudo-class-allowed-list": [],
+        "selector-pseudo-class-disallowed-list": [],
+        "selector-pseudo-element-allowed-list": [],
+        "selector-pseudo-element-disallowed-list": [],
+        ```

-    * When using parentheses within pseudo-class there shouldn't be whitespace inside them - rule: `"selector-pseudo-class-parentheses-space-inside": "never"`.
+    * When using parentheses within pseudo-class there shouldn't be whitespace inside them.

-        Example
+        Rule:
+        ```json
+        "selector-pseudo-class-parentheses-space-inside": "never",
+        ```

+        Example:
         ```css
         input:not([type="text"] ) {
             padding: 0 0.5em;
         }
         ```
-    * There should be used double colon notation for pseudo-elements - rule: `"selector-pseudo-element-colon-notation": "double"`.
+    * There should be used double colon notation for pseudo-elements.

-        Example
+        Rule:
+        ```json
+        "selector-pseudo-element-colon-notation": "double",
+        ```

+        Example:
         ```css
         button:hover {
             backgroun-color: hsl(24, 100%, 50%);